 • Stimulates the immune system

-The 2018 and 2020 studies reflect the benefits of Jala and Sutra Neti in the treatment of respiratory diseases: asthma, allergic rhinitis, pneumonia, bronchitis, tuberculosis.
-As the nasal passages and sinuses are cleansed, oxygen consumption increases and respiratory function improves4567.
-Nasal cleansing also improves memory and concentration, reduces stress and anxiety, and relieves depression48.
+Studies from 2018 and 2020 reflect the benefits of jala-neti and sutra-neti in the treatment of respiratory diseases such as asthma, allergic rhinitis, pneumonia, bronchitis, and tuberculosis.
+As the nasal passages and sinuses are cleansed, oxygen consumption increases, and respiratory function improves.
+4567 Nasal cleansing also improves memory and concentration, reduces stress and anxiety, and relieves depression.
+48

-The 2020 and 2022 studies found a significant effect of Jala Neti in combination with other yoga practices for the treatment of nearsightedness.
-Regular practice improves vision: it relaxes the eyes, stimulates the tear ducts and glands, and eliminates pain, fatigue, and eye strain4910.
+Studies from 2020 and 2022 found a significant positive effect of jala-neti, in combination with other yoga practices, for the treatment of nearsightedness.
+Regular practice improves vision by relaxing the eyes, stimulating tear ducts and glands, and eliminating pain, fatigue, and eye strain.
+4910

 Contraindications

-Jala-neti should not be performed by people with or prone to ear infections.
-Avoid performing jala-neti if you have a stuffy nose and acute inflammation during a cold, flu, or sinusitis.
-If you have difficulty passing water through the nasal passages or are prone to nosebleeds while performing jala-neti, you should consult a physician.
+Jala-neti should not be performed by people with, or prone to, ear infections.
+Avoid jala-neti if you have a stuffy nose or acute inflammation during a cold, flu, or sinusitis.
+Consult a physician if you have difficulty passing water through the nasal passages or are prone to nosebleeds while performing jala-neti.

-Contraindications to performing sutra-neti: nosebleeds, ulcers, polyps.
-In these cases, it is necessary to consult a doctor.
+Contraindications to performing sutra-neti include nosebleeds, ulcers, and polyps.
+In these cases, consultation with a doctor is necessary.

 What you need for nasal cleansing

-To perform jala-neti, you will need a neti loti/neti pot, or a small kettle with a long spout.
-The pot can be made of clay, ceramic, copper, stainless steel or plastic.
-The spout of the pot should completely cover the nasal passage so that the water does not spill.
+To perform jala-neti, you will need a neti lota (neti pot), or a small kettle with a long spout.
+The pot can be made of clay, ceramic, copper, stainless steel, or plastic.
+The spout should completely cover the nasal passage to prevent water spillage.

 Interesting fact!
-Even a regular teapot can be used for Neti, as long as the teapot spout completely covers the nasal passage.
+Even a regular teapot can be used for neti, as long as the spout completely covers the nasal passage.

-To rinse the nose, you need to prepare clean drinking water and heat it to body temperature.
-Then add salt to the water at a rate of 1 teaspoon per half liter of water.
-Adding salt creates an osmotic pressure similar to that of body fluid, which minimizes irritation of the mucous membranes.
+To rinse the nose, prepare clean drinking water and heat it to body temperature.
+Add salt to the water at a rate of 1 teaspoon per half liter of water.
+Adding salt creates an osmotic pressure similar to that of body fluid, minimizing irritation of the mucous membranes.

-Dissolve salt well in water.
-For neti, fine salt, preferably sea salt, is best.
+Dissolve the salt well in the water.
+Fine salt, preferably sea salt, is best for neti.

-For Sutra Neti, you need to prepare a thin rubber catheter of 4 mm thickness, pre-lubricated with melted ghee oil, butter or any other vegetable oil.
-You can also use waxed cotton thread instead of the catheter.
+For sutra-neti, prepare a thin rubber catheter (4 mm thickness), pre-lubricated with melted ghee oil, butter, or any other vegetable oil.
+Waxed cotton thread can also be used instead of a catheter.

 Neti sweat, rubber catheter, salt and warm water to clean the nose.